Financial Counseling/Coaching (Resource Navigators)

 YWCA – Financial Education Classes

-This series offers financial workshops for anyone who feels like their finances could use a “tune-up,” especially anyone who is low-income, unemployed, currently or recently homeless, or tired of getting paid and just days later wondering, “just where did that money go?”
-These classes are open to anyone, and both women and men are welcome to attend.
+Money Mechanics offers Free financial workshops for anyone who feels like their finances could use a ‘tune-up’, and specifically for anyone who is unemployed, currently or recently homeless, or just tired of getting their tax refund and weeks later wondering, “just where did that money go”?
+If this sounds familiar, “this wrench” will ”loosen” new ideas, create awareness.
+Learn more>

 - Unmasking the mysteries of credit